 All homes “breathe,” meaning they let off warm, moist air.
 People, pets, plants, and the activities that take place inside the home create moisture and warmth.
 Since hot air rises, much of it goes right up to the top of your home—the roof.

-If your home is adequately ventilated, the air goes out through the vents—both in your roof and your soffit.
-The soffit also releases air that could otherwise be trapped in the pocket between your living space or your attic and roof.
+If your home is adequately ventilated, the air comes in through your soffits and out through your ridge vent.
 When there’s proper ventilation in place, your home feels comfortable, not stuffy, and the air circulates correctly.

 When you don’t have proper ventilation on your roof, you may experience many different problems.
 Poor ventilation can cause mildew and mold.
 It can lead to moisture buildup that could damage the walls of your home and even leak into the living spaces.
-You might see a lot of ice on your roof in the winter, even clogging your gutters.
+You might see a lot of ice on your roof in the winter.
 Poor ventilation can make your home temperatures fluctuate with the weather outside, leading to higher heating and cooling bills too.
+Your attic temperature should never be more than 10 degrees warmer than the outside temperature.
+A properly balanced ventilation system should accomplish this.

 The signs of a roofing ventilation problem include: